Best Valorant players of 2023 – top pros this season

 Alfajer has been the best Sentinel player in the world since the start of the year.

-The first of a few Fnatic players on this list, Alfajer has been a consistent anchor for his team.
+The first of a few Fnatic players on this list, Alfajer was a consistent anchor for his team.
 The Turkish player may not have the flashiest playstyle, but he is constantly racking up multiple kills in a round or holding down an entire site for his team.

-He showcased his skills domestically in VCT EMEA during the regular season, ranking in the top five across multiple statistical rankings.
+He showcased his skills domestically in VCT EMEA during the regular season, ranking in the top five across multiple statistical rankings, even in a most passive role like Sentinel.

 He kept up that form internationally as well at VCT Masters Tokyo.
 Across the entire field of players at the event, Alfajer was top five statistically in VLR rating, Kill/Death ratio and Kills per Round.
 At Valorant Champions 2023, Alfajer continued to be the best Sentinel player in the world, ranking in the top five in terms of VRL rating, K/D and Average Damager Per Round.